Undifferentiated pleomorphic sarcoma care at Mayo Clinic

 A wide range of sarcoma specialists working as a coordinated team

 At Mayo Clinic, medical oncologists, pathologists, surgical oncologists, radiation oncologists, musculoskeletal radiologists, interventional radiologists and plastic surgeons work as a multidisciplinary team to care for people with undifferentiated pleomorphic sarcoma.
-Other departmental specialists collaborate as needed: gynecologic oncologists, ear, nose and throat (ENT) specialists (otorhinolaryngologists), urologic oncologists, and others.
-Other professionals, such as rehabilitation specialists, are included as needed.
+Other departmental specialists collaborate as needed: gynecologic oncologists, ear, nose and throat (ENT) specialists (otolaryngologists), urologic oncologists and others.
+Rehabilitation specialists and other professionals are included as needed.

 Full range of treatment options

-Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs and goals.
-The range of possible treatments for people with undifferentiated pleomorphic sarcoma includes several types of surgery — including minimally invasive surgery and limb-sparing surgery — as well as the latest radiation therapy techniques, including intensity-modulated radiation therapy, proton beam therapy, brachytherapy and intraoperative radiation therapy (IORT).
-A full range of systemic therapies, including chemotherapy and biological therapy also are available.
+Mayo Clinic doctors work with you to review all your treatment options and choose the treatment that best suits your needs and goals.
+The range of possible treatments for people with undifferentiated pleomorphic sarcoma includes several types of surgery, such as minimally invasive surgery and limb-sparing surgery.
+Treatment also may include radiation therapy.
+Mayo Clinic offers the latest radiation therapy techniques, including intensity-modulated radiation therapy (IMRT), proton beam therapy, brachytherapy and intraoperative radiation therapy (IORT).
+A full range of systemic therapies, including chemotherapy and biological therapy, also are available.

 Expertise and rankings